GenerallyHelpfulSoftware/SVGgh/README.md

 * Jonathan Wight wrote a Base64 Transcoder which I found quite useful for handling embedded images.
 * Ian Baird wrote a category for NSData for Base64 which I also found very easy to use.
 * [Jeff Verkoeyen] (https://github.com/jverkoey/iOS-Framework) provided the instructions for building a static library.
 Be sure to set **Build Active Architecture Only** to **NO**
+* [Ryan Hornberger] (http://www.ryanhornberger.com) was thoughtful enough to do something I had been too slammed to do: create a CocoaPod Spec for this library making it much more useful.